 Aside: That's not to say that the differences were insignificant, but merely that the differences are transparent to the assembler.
-Here's a summary of some of the known differences:Because of this dearth of software distinction between the different models in a software sense, I'll generally just refer to the "AP-101" rather than specifying "AP-101S" or "AP-101B".
+Here's a summary of some of the known differences:Because there's little software distinction between the different models in a software sense, I'll generally just refer to the "AP-101" rather than specifying "AP-101S" or "AP-101B".
 Realize, though, that there were also models of the IBM AP-101 computer other than the AP-101B or AP-101S, for uses other than the Shuttle, and there's no particular reason to believe that ASM101S could assemble their source code without some updates.

 Feature